 • Burns (Non FR clothing can burn onto skin)

 The National Fire Protection Association (NFPA) has developed specific approach boundaries designed to protect employees while working on or near energized equipment.
-NFPA 70e 2018 should be reviewed for OSHA Arc Flash Training Requirements.
+NFPA 70e 2021 requirements need to be reviewed for OSHA Arc Flash Requirements.

 The boundaries are: